petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-spot-instances.md

 This article explains how to configure and use Spot Instances with standby pools, including details about supported VM states and their behavior.

-> [!NOTE]
-> Creating and attaching a standby pool to a scale set using spot instances isn't yet supported in the Azure portal.

 ## Supported VM states for Spot Instances in standby pools

 When using Spot Instances with standby pools, you can configure the pool to use either a **running** or **deallocated** VM state.
 Hibernate isn't supported when using spot instances.
 Each state has different behaviors: